background hero

 Mediation is a voluntary process that involves a third party, which is the mediator.
 They will monitor the discussions made between the disputing sides to help reach a mutual agreement.
 This approach:

-• Gives all parties more control over the outcome,
+• Gives all parties more control over the outcome

-• Resolves the problem fairly quickly, and
+• Resolves the problem fairly quickly

-• Is less expensive compared to going to court.
+• Is less expensive compared to going to court

 If neither of these are effective, then it may lead to litigation.
 It is important to have a Las Vegas car accident attorney represent you in court to better your chances of getting fair compensation.